codercreative/article-preview-component/README.md

 ### Helpful feedback

-@Pablodev from Frontend Mentor provided very helpful feedback -- e.g. that I make sure to center the content in the middle of the screen using flexbox to mark my project complete and visually balanced.
+@pablodev from Frontend Mentor provided very helpful feedback -- e.g. that I make sure to center the content in the middle of the screen using flexbox to mark my project complete and visually balanced.

 ```css
 body {